highamm/sptotal/README.md

 ## Community Guidelines

-We encourage users submit GitHub issues and enhancement requests at <a href="https://github.com/highamm/sptotal " target="_blank">https://github.com/highamm/sptotal</a> so we may continue to improve ``sptotal``.
+We encourage users to submit GitHub issues and enhancement requests at <a href="https://github.com/highamm/sptotal " target="_blank">https://github.com/highamm/sptotal</a> so we may continue to improve ``sptotal``.

 ## Citation